 A deft chip from Hughes set up McNicholl for try number six with replacement Angus O’Brien adding the extras.

 Lewis Rawlins was shown yellow midway through the half, but Scarlets’ 14 men continued to press.

 Dan Davis spilled the ball over the line after a charge down by fellow sub Jonathan Evans, but moments later replacement lock Josh Helps was on hand to dive over for his first try for the Scarlets.
 O’Brien converted again.

-There was still time for a spectacular finish - McNicholl plucking the ball out of the skies to cross for his second and complete a comprehensive win.
+There was still time for a spectacular finish – McNicholl plucking the ball out of the skies to cross for his second to complete a comprehensive win.

 Scarlets – tries: K. Hardy (2), J. Macleod, R. Conbeer, T. Davies, J. McNIcholl (2), J. Helps.
 Cons: D. Jones (4), A. O’Brien (3).

 Zebre – try M. Manfredi.
 Con: M. Biondellii.
 Pen: Biondelli